 As a child of the 70s, and specifically, a child whose mother listened to a radio station whose format was called “middle of the road” back then (but would have been called adult contemporary now), I heard quite a bit of music from Captain & Tennille.
 At the time, though, I had never heard of one of their early hits, “The Way I Want To Touch You”.

 What We Remember About Captain & Tennille

 To be more precise, I heard two songs by Captain & Tennille a lot back in the day.
-And so, I’m sure, did a lot of you, and they were the same two songs: “Love Will Keep Us Together” and “Do That To Me One More Time”, but I never heard any of their other hits, or at least I never heard them played as recurrents for years after their original release, and I was young enough not to remember their original chart runs.
+And so, I’m sure, did a lot of you, and they were probably those same two songs: “Love Will Keep Us Together” and “Do That To Me One More Time”, but I never heard any of their other hits, or at least I never heard them played as recurrents for years after their original release, and I was young enough not to remember their original chart runs.

 I don’t even remember “Muskrat Love” when it hit the charts.

 (And no, I am not putting that one on this blog.
 You want it, click the link and buy it yourself.
-That might qualify as a song that was quite fairly forgotten.)
+That might qualify as a song that was quite fairly forgotten.
+But I digress.)

 A few years ago, I was able to purchase Captain & Tennille’s debut album, also called Love Will Keep Us Together, on vinyl for a couple of dollars.
 I didn’t buy it for the title track; I bought it for the song that is thought of as the second hit from the album (though it was actually released first), “The Way I Want To Touch You”.

 (Love Will Keep Us Together peaked at #2 on the Billboard Top LPs & Tape chart.
 Album ℗1974 A&M Records.
 Photo courtesy Amazon.com.)